Nedeljnik: Awards

 Veljko Lalic (editor-in-chief of Nedeljnik) is one of the most awarded Serbian journalists.
-He was the youngest winner of the biggest journalist award, "Dimitrije Davidović" for editors (Dimitrije Davidovic is considered to be the pioneer of Serbian journalism) from the Journalists Association of Serbia, in 2015.
+He was the youngest winner of a journalist award, "Dimitrije Davidović" for editors (Dimitrije Davidovic is considered to be the pioneer of Serbian journalism) from the Journalists Association of Serbia, in 2015.

 He also received the "Laza Kostic" for feuilleton in 2004, also as the youngest; gold medal "Misa Anastasijevic" in 2010 for the best manager from the Chamber of Commerce and Industry; "The man of the year" award for the best columnist in 2010, elected by all his colleagues and prominent persons; and "Dragisa Kasikovic" for his expending of freedom in 2015 and many other awards and recognitions.

 In 2018 Lalic received the "Aleksandar Tijanic Award", a prominent award for bravery in journalistic expression.
 Lalic gave away the financial part of the award as a contribution to a journalist from a small town near Belgrade, who was attacked for his writing.
 The journalist, Milan Jovanović from Vrčin, had had his house burned down in an assault.
 Jovanović has reported on the "suddenly acquired property" of the head of the local Grocka municipality, as well as alleging corruption in the construction of sewage systems, after which local authorities cut down his water supply.
 The president of Grocka municipality and official of ruling was arrested, suspected for ordering an arson attack on Jovanović's house.

 The website Nedeljnik.rs was named as one of the top five best news web sites in the country for 2017 in a ranking conducted by the magazine PCPRESS.

 In 2017, Dragan Krsnik won the award for investigative reportage.

 In 2017, the Queen of the United Kingdom decorated Branko Rosić, managing editor of Nedeljnik, with a Medal of The British Empire, for his lifetime contribution in creating cultural ties between the two countries.

 In 2017, Nenad Čaluković, political editor of Nedeljnik, won an award for the interview of the year.

 IN 2016, Marko Prelević, managing editor of Nedeljnik, won an award for columnist of the year.

 In 2015, Veljko Lalić, editor in chief of Nedeljnik, won an award for best editor in the country from the national association of journalists (Journalists Association of Serbia).